 C is any unused activated allowance carried forward from the previous period under S356DA.
 (It follows that for the first period in which the allowance is activated C will be nil).

+Top of page

 Straddling accounting period (FA2014\Sch15\Para 8-10)

 Where a company has an accounting period (the “straddling accounting period”) that begins before and ends on or after the commencement day then the “appropriate proportion” of the company’s adjusted ring fence profits is used which, for the straddling accounting period is—